 4) Book a comprehensive hearing consultation

 Every hearing aid purchase should begin with a comprehensive, in-person consultation with a professional.
 This is the best way to determine the type and severity of your hearing loss and to receive personalized recommendations for a solution.

 5) Review your audiogram results with a professional.

 If hearing loss is detected, completing an audiogram will be the next step during your consultation.
 Measured by playing tones of different frequencies and speech sounds through earphones, an audiogram graph will reveal what type of hearing loss you have (conductive, sensorineural or mixed) and whether your hearing loss is mild, moderate, severe of profound.

 Read up on the various levels of hearing loss

 6) Try before you buy.

-Demonstration models let you experience the look and feel of those hearing aids best suited to your hearing loss, lifestyle, and expectations.
-Take a “test drive” before you buy to achieve a positive outcome.
+Demonstration models let you experience the look and feel of these hearing aids with a “test drive” before you buy.

 Learn about the different styles of hearing aids available